2024 has been dragging itself ...

 This year has been tough because this last part of my psychology & counselling studies, the master of counselling, did not include a scholarship anymore, so I was left with my part-time salary - halving my incomes.

-I was fortunate to be backed up by a reliable & mindful support worker (NDIS) this year, two days a week: it enabled me to get out of the house, look after myself, exercise a bit (go swimming) and attend classes physically at UQ for my master of counselling which, this year involved a lot of role plays - simulating psychotherapy sessions.
+My hair did regrow but I lost it again in August though - who knows why, but now, my eye lashes are growing again, and I adapted.
+I was finally able to have my brows nicely tattooed by an award winning cosmetic tattooist from the Gold Coast, and I wear a wig from time to time when the situation calls for it, otherwise, I am fine with scarves, I even have a scarved avatar on some training apps.
+I was mainly fortunate to be backed up by a reliable, competent & mindful support worker (NDIS) this year, two days a week: it enabled me to get out of the house, look after myself, exercise a bit (go swimming) and attend classes physically at UQ for my master of counselling which, this year involved a lot of role plays - simulating psychotherapy sessions.
+This is almost life saving for me in the sense I can keep my spirits.
+At the end, the government helped more than family.

-I have a feeling that unfortunately, the patriarchy has won.
+Time is passing by, I have a feeling that unfortunately, the patriarchy has won.
 I was born too early for my liking.
 When I was twenty, I naively thought we were over all that, just like young people think we are now.

 Big mistake!
 Look at the facts, not what people say.